aaazyq/data-mining-projects/README.md

 # data-mining-projects
-Some data mining projects I did in course of Data Mining in Fudan U
+data mining projects I did in `R` in course of Data Mining in Fudan U (the content is in Chinese!)

+This is really an 'Amazing' course ...